-- A. Section 01 00 00 Execution Requirements: Testing, adjusting, and balancing. - B. Determine compaction characteristics of materials in accordance with ASTM D698. - C. Classify soils in accordance with ASTM D2487. - D. Field moisture content measured as specified in Section 31 23 23 Backfill. - E. Unit weight of in-place compacted material shall be measured as specified in Section 31 23 23 Backfill. - F. Perform in place compaction tests as specified in Section 31 23 23 Backfill. - G. When tests indicate Work does not meet specified requirements, remove Work, replace, compact, and retest at no additional cost to the Owner.
+- A. Section 01 00 00 Execution Requirements: Testing, adjusting, and balancing. - B. Determine compaction characteristics of materials in accordance with ASTM D698. - C. Classify soils in accordance with ASTM D2487. - D. Perform laboratory material tests in accordance with ASTM D1557. - E. Refer to compaction testing requirements in Section 31 22 13 Rough Grading and/or Section 31 23 23 Backfill, Field Quality Control, as applicable.

-3.11 PROTECTION OF FINISHED WORK
+3.10 PROTECTION OF FINISHED WORK